chaoss/chaoss-africa/Hacktoberfest/DocScavanger.md

 - Spot and Create issues within documents
 - Fix Created issues and create PR’s  with a minimum goal of 2 (Quality > Quantity)
 - Create and Write articles related to Open Source and CHAOSS Projects ( Examples: Tools Onboarding Docs, Feature and Tool Highlight etc)
-- Share, Comments and Support Posts that involves Doc Scavenger
+- Share, Comment, and Support Posts that involve Doc Scavenger

 **Submission Gudielines** \
 The following guidelines has been curated to enable your submission process
 - Indicate interest on a particular issue with a comment
-- Once it's assigned you can kick off
+- Once it's assigned, you can kick off
 - Present a link to your work in the comment section then tag a reviewer to go through (be sure to add your name in your file for credits to be given in case of article or blog wiritng)
 - Once approved, create a pull request or close issue.

-**Support | Reviewer's** \
+**Support | Reviewers** \
 To get support or a review on your submissions, do well to tag any of the following Github Handles in the comments
 - [Harmony Elendu](https://github.com/harmonyelendu)
 - [Busayo Ojo](https://github.com/busayo-ojo)